Bipartite secret sharing and staircases: Introduction

 c) In a few cases linear schemes were found matching the corresponding Shannon bound, such as all regular staircases of height $1$.
+The constructions are presented in Section \ref{sec:linear-examples}.

-d) Estimating the Shannon complexity of bipartite structures can be considered as discrete submodular optimization, see \cite{fujishige,hazan-kale}.
+d) Determining the Shannon complexity of bipartite access structures can be considered as discrete submodular optimization, see \cite{fujishige,hazan-kale}.
 In Section \ref{sec:continuous} a corresponding continuous optimization problem is defined.
-A (local) lower bound on the optimal value is proved which is tight in certain cases.
+The intuition is scaling down the increasing optimization problems so that constraints separating qualified and unqualified subsets converge to constraints along a continuous curve.
+Results on the this continuous optimization problem could give a hint on the large scale behavior of bipartite access structures.
+For the continuous case, a local lower bound on the optimal value is proved which is tight in certain cases.
 This section concludes with some open problems in this framework.